 - Document Examination / Verification Reports: DER and DVR reports prepared during prior applications (may be partly redacted)

-- Voluntary return records: Whether VRS was used; the date of departure; conditions attached
+- Voluntary return records: Whether VRS was used, the date of departure, and any conditions attached

 How to Appeal a UK Visa Ban — Four Routes